nicolai86/scaleway-terraform-demo/README.md

 }
 ```

-Note that since we're not running consul locally on every nomad node we have to specify `-registry.consul.addr`, and replace the IP `10.1.42.50` with any IP from the consul cluster.
-We could get around this manual manipulation e.g. by using [envconsul](https://github.com/hashicorp/envconsul) or installing consul on every nomad node.
+We're not running consul locally on every nomad node so we have to specify `-registry.consul.addr`.
+Please replace the IP `10.1.42.50` with any IP from your consul cluster.
+We could get around this manual manipulation e.g. by using [envconsul](https://github.com/hashicorp/envconsul) or installing consul on every nomad node and using DNS.

-Now let's tell nomad to run fabio:
+Anyway, let's use nomad to run fabio on every node:

 ```
 $ nomad run -address=http://163.172.171.232:4646 nomad/fabio.nomad